danielealbano/cachegrand/docs/architecture/hashtable.md

 CPUs work in a very different way, when multiple data are bundled together the CPU has to load everything, even if only one property is being inspected!

 Let's imagine a game engine trying to decide what has to be rendered on screen and what, instead, is outside the screen view and, for the sake of keeping things simple, let's say it can be decided checking just 1 boolean property which is re-computed on demand when the view changes.
-If the game engine is handling 10000 objects and it relies on a loop to check this boolean property, these objects will have to be loaded from the memory and inspected, which is a fairly slow operation.
+If the game engine is handling 10000 objects, it relies on a loop to check this boolean property, these objects will have to be loaded from the memory and inspected, which is a fairly slow operation.
 Modern CPUs have a lot of cache, but often they get polluted by other operations running so, for the sake of simplicity, let's ignore them for a moment.
 If these objects are 250 bytes large, which is a fairly small amount, the CPU will have to load and iterate over 2.38MB of memory.

 When loading or storing data to or from the memory, the CPU reasons in terms of "cache-lines" which are sequence long 64 bytes, for most of the architectures, so loading 2.38MB would require loading at least 39063 cache-lines which is a **massive** amount.